 Exams: The Exams will test your comprehension of concepts and skills not covered on a previous exam.
-Exams may contain both problem-solving questions.
+Exams may contain both problem-solving questions and essay questions.
 Exams occur for everyone (to be fair to everyone) on the scheduled date.
 Sometimes, however, extenuating circumstances do exist.
 If you absolutely must miss an exam, you are to stop by or call me (or leave a message with the office if I am not in when you call) before the exam to tell me why you cannot be at the exam.
 In addition, you must complete the "missed exam form" (see the course website) within one week.
 If you do not, you will get a zero on that exam with no opportunity to make it up.
 An excused missed exam will be made up in my office within two weeks (an extension may be granted in rare cases), with the grade to be determined as explained at that time.
-Our five semester exams will be September 16, October 2, October 21, November 10 and November 24.
+Our five semester exams will be September 4, September 25, October 12, October 23, November 10 and November 24.

 Final: The Final will be a comprehensive exam covering any material addressed that semester.
-The Final exam will be on Thursday, December 11th at 1:30 p.m. in FH 307.
+The Final exam will be on Thursday, December 10th at 1:30 p.m. in FH 309.